 Here are some common characteristics of recessions:

 High Interest Rates

 High interest rates make borrowing money more expensive, and therefore limit the amount of money available to spend and invest.
-In the past the Federal Reserve has raised interest rates to protect the value of the dollar, which has resulted in recession.
+In the past, the Federal Reserve has raised interest rates to protect the value of the dollar or prevent the economy from overheating, which has at times resulted in recession.

-For example, the 1970s saw a period of stagnant growth and inflation that came to be known as “stagflation .”
-In an attempt to fight it, the Federal Reserve raised interest rates throughout the decade, which created the recession of 1980–1982.
+For example, the 1970s saw a period of stagnant growth and inflation that came to be known as “stagflation.”
+In an attempt to fight it, the Fed raised interest rates throughout the decade, which created the recession of 1980–1982.

 Falling Housing Prices

 If demand for housing falls, so too does the value of people’s homes.
 Homeowners may no longer be able to tap the equity in the houses through vehicles such as second mortgages.
 As a result homeowners may have less money in their pockets to spend.

 A stock market crash occurs when a stock market index drops severely.
 If it falls by at least 20%, it enters what is known as a “bear market.”
 Stock market crashes can result in a recession, since the net worth of individual holdings also decline.
 It can also cut into confidence among people, causing them to spend and hire less.

 As stock prices drop, businesses may also face less access to capital and may produce less.
 They may have to layoff workers, whose ability to spend is curtailed.
 As this pattern continues, the economy may contract into recession.